Glowacki-Shannon/Cybersecurity_Projects/README.md

 Secondly, I had to think about the question.
 The question points to a kill-switch domain and although I am familiar with what a domain is, it took some further research to understand what a kill-switch domain is.
-After some googling and some reading, it seems as though this domain which
+After some googling and some reading, it seems as though this domain, referred to as a "kill-switch domain," plays a critical role in cybersecurity and threat mitigation.
+This domain essentially acts as a safeguard against the spread and impact of malware.
+It is the communication channel between the malware and its C2 (Command and Control) server.
+If we as security researchers can access this domain, it means we also have an opportunity to use it to collect information and insights on the outbreak and the scope of the outbreak.
+This domain is what Marcus Hutchins used to stop the WannaCry Ransomware outbreak.

+So using this information and my Powershell knowledge, I was able to search the string dump for a pattern associated with domains - the obvious choice was: `http://|https://`

 </details>
 <details>